m4ttsch/omscs-notes-notes/computer-networks/rate-limiting-and-traffic-shaping.md

 For this scenario, we might use a **token bucket**.

-In a token bucket, tokens arrive in a bucket at a rate ρ.
-Again, β is the capacity of the bucket.
+In a token bucket, tokens arrive in a bucket at a rate $\rho$.
+Again, $\beta$ is the capacity of the bucket.
 Traffic may arrive at an average rate and a peak rate.

 ![](https://assets.omscs.io/41551786-986F-4D91-8994-FC3FB14C32B6.png)

 Traffic can be sent by the regulator as long as there are sufficient tokens in the bucket.

-To consider the difference between a token bucket and a leaky bucket, consider sending a packet of size `b` < β.
+To consider the difference between a token bucket and a leaky bucket, consider sending a packet of size `b` < $\beta$.

 If the token bucket is full, the packet is sent, and `b` tokens are removed.